This is a perfect time to educate yourself on the health benefits of thyme.

 The antifungal properties of thyme are a big help in treating athlete’s foot.

-9. Thyme Is Also Good For Hair Care
+15. Thyme May Also Be Good For Hair Care

 Using thyme essential oil can help you with your hair growth issues and other hair problems.

 You can massage thyme essential oils on your scalp to stimulate better nutrient absorption and blood circulation.
 This should help in your hair growth.

 Thyme can also treat dandruff and hair thinning.

 A study that was made in Spain showed results that thyme extract oils have anti-inflammatory effects.

 According to a study by the Korea Food Research Institute, thyme contains phenolic antioxidants including lutein, thymosin, and zeaxanthin.